AbdelazizSleem01/Ecommerce-ZOOZ/README.md

-🛍️ Ecommerce-ZOOZ - Full-Stack Online Store
+🛍️ E-Commerce Platform Overview

-A complete e-commerce platform built with modern web technologies, featuring both customer-facing storefront and admin dashboard capabilities.
+A comprehensive and modern e-commerce platform built using the latest web technologies, offering a seamless experience for both customers and administrators.
+The application features a dynamic storefront for users to browse, search, and shop for products, as well as a powerful admin dashboard for managing all aspects of the business.

-✨ Features
+✨ Key Features
-🛒 Customer Features
+🛒 Customer-Facing Features
-🔍 Product search functionality
+🔍 Advanced Product Search – Easily find products using keywords.

-🗂️ Browse by categories or brands
+🗂️ Browse by Categories & Brands – Filter products for better navigation.

-🛍️ Shopping cart system
+🛍️ Intuitive Shopping Cart – Add, remove, or update items in real-time.

-💳 Secure checkout with Stripe payment gateway
+💳 Secure Checkout – Integrated with Stripe for fast and safe payments.

-📦 Product variants (sizes, colors)
+📦 Product Variants – Support for different sizes, colors, etc.

-⭐ Product reviews and ratings
+⭐ Ratings & Reviews – Allow customers to review products.

-🏷️ Discount coupon system
+🏷️ Coupon System – Discounts through promo codes.

-👨‍💻 Admin Features
+👨‍💻 Admin Dashboard Features
-📊 Comprehensive dashboard
+📊 Interactive Dashboard – Overview of sales, users, and orders.

-🛠️ Full CRUD operations for:
+🛠️ Full CRUD Operations for:

 🧺 Products